 Qualifying students, faculty, or staff with temporary or on-going disabilities who do not possess a DMV Disabled Placard may apply to receive a Temporary Disabled Parking Permit.
 This permit allows vehicles to park in disabled zones on campus for up to 30 days.
 Vehicles must also display a valid SSU parking permit.

 Temporary disabled parking permits may be obtained by filling out a Temporary Disability Parking Application and information regarding the acquisition and proper use of the permit are available in the 30-Day Temporary Parking Guidelines (see below).
 Medical certification may be required.
 Applications should be returned to Disability Services for Students.
-Please contact Disability Services for Students at (707) 664-2677 for additional information about this program.
+Please contact Disability Services for Students at

 The permits may not be renewed.
 Individuals who require longer accommodation must contact the California DMV to apply for a disabled placard.